cse110-fa22-group9/Team9Repository/admin/cipipeline/phase1.md

     - Created at Github branches
     - Add the protection rules for main branch
     - Every merge request to branch need review and approved by another teammate in Team9
-  - CI.yml
+  - HTMLCheck.yml
-    - Check the code quality for html file's at github action called CI
+    - Check the code quality for html file's at github action called HTMLCheck
-    - Maybe Update later to check more

   - unit test via automation (test.yml)
     - smallCard.test.js.
 Thistest file is used to E2E test the correctness of the small show and movie card.
 It will first clear and insert 3 movie data and 3 show data to the localstorge.
 Dring the testing, it will test serverl things to make sure the small movie and show card is create by main.js, smallMoviecard.js, and smallShowcard.js correctly to the main.html.